arashkiani/movie-list/README.md

 # [►] Movie List!

 ## instructions

-Download and install: Allow-Control-Allow-Origin: *
+Download a copy of the files and npm install & start or visit https://arashkiani.github.io/movie-list/ to see the live code

 ## Links
 * https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md